|Household projections in England

 |Every two years (variants published alongside principal)

-This quality and methodology report contains information on the quality characteristics of the data (including the five European Statistical System dimensions of quality) as well as the methods used to create it.
+This Quality and Methodology Information (QMI) report contains information on the quality characteristics of the data (including the European Statistical System’s five dimensions of quality) as well as the methods used to create it.

 The information in this report will help you to:

-understand the strengths and limitations of the data
+- understand the strengths and limitations of the data

-learn about existing uses and user of the data
+- learn about existing uses and users of the data

-understand the methods used to create the data
+- understand the methods used to create the data

-Projections relate to the usually resident population and do not include people who come to or leave the country for less than 12 months.
+Projections relate to the usual resident population and do not include people who come to or leave the country for less than 12 months.

-They are not forecasts and do not attempt to predict the impact of future political and economic changes, or local development policies.
+They are not forecasts and do not attempt to predict the impact of future political and economic changes or local development policies.